DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 - **main.py**:

-## Neural Network Training and Evaluation with main.py

-The `main.py` script in this repository orchestrates the training, evaluation, and testing of a neural network using various modules and functionalities provided in other files.
+The `main.py` script in this repository manages the training, evaluation, and testing of a neural network using various modules and functionalities provided in other files.
 Here's an overview of what `main.py` does and how to use it:

 ### Importing Dependencies